openkinome/openkinome.github.io/README.md

 One of the most useful types of data we can find in the context of drug design is _binding affinity_ or `ΔG`, which involves at least three elements: the measurement itself (a number), and two molecular counterparts (a protein or _target_, and a small compound or _ligand_).
 The relationship between measurements and molecules is a bit more nuanced than you think:

 - The same ligand can be measured against several proteins.
-- The same protein can be targetted with different ligands.
+- The same protein can be targeted with different ligands.
 - A protein-ligand combination can be called a system or complex, and it can be measured once, several times under different conditions (different experiments), or even several times under the same conditions (replicates).

 A the same time, data itself can come from very diverse sources, formatted in different ways.
 Excel spreadsheets, CSV files, SQL databases, HTML tables, web applications...
 No matter the source, we need to funnel that data into a **unified object model** that is able to represent the observed measurements in a flexible yet concise way.
 If we can aim for a sufficiently robust object model, we can automate any data conversions along the way.
 This process is governed by `kinoml.datasets`.
 The `kinoml.core` subpackage specifies the following object model: